Types of Regression Models in Machine Learning

 lasso regression

 The process of lasso regression involves increasing variance, which changes the slope depending on the circumstances.
-The slope of the regression line decreases and turns more horizontal with the increase in the value of alpha.
+With the increase in the value of alpha, the slope of the regression line decreases and turns more horizontal.
 With the increase of alpha, the model decreases sensitivity to the independent variable’s (Experience) variations.

 4. Ridge Regression

-In order to obtain superior long-term forecasts, ridge regression, one of the most reliable types of linear regression, introduces a small degree of bias.
+Ridge regression, one of the most reliable types of linear regression, introduces a small degree of bias to obtain superior long-term forecasts.

 Ridge regression is a specific method for analyzing multicollinear multiple regression data.
-Although it is a basic regularization method, due to the complicated science involved in its development, it is not generally employed.
+Although it is a basic regularization method, it is not generally employed due to the complicated science involved in its development.
 If there is significant collinearity seen between independent variables, a typical linear or even polynomial regression will not succeed; in this case, Ridge regression can be employed to address the issue.

 The advantage of using ridge regression is the fact that the estimations are simply approximations of the genuine population values that are sufficiently biased to be relatively accurate.